What You Can Look Forward to in the Carpentry Trade

 Canadian carpenters come from all kinds of backgrounds.
 But regardless of their particular paths or specialties, they are all part of a long-respected vocation.
 Anyone embarking on a carpentry or cabinetmaking career can feel confident in his or her decision.

 Still, did you know that most of the country's newest carpenters have undertaken some form of post-secondary training?
-It's a trend that goes back many years.
+According to Statistics Canada, it's a trend that goes back many years.
 In 1991, only 39 percent of carpenters had any college-level trade education.
-But by 2006, that number rose to 66 percent.**
+But by 2006, that number rose to 66 percent.

 In this trade, all you need to get started is a little schooling to give you a good foundation of skills.
 You can then build on your abilities as you work on the job.
 In fact, you don't even need provincial trade certification unless you work in Quebec as a carpenter.
 In all other provinces and territories, it is currently voluntary.